 We are committed to continuously building a culture that embraces the uniqueness of our people and finds strength in our differences.
 We recognize our duty to cultivate diversity within the organization and to ensure that every voice is heard.
 We understand that varied perspectives lead to the best ideas and outcomes.
 By creating a workplace where every individual can feel welcome and valued, we will better meet the needs of those we serve.
-In 2021, we formed a cross-functional Diversity, Equity, and Inclusion (DEI) task force of employee volunteers.
-The task force meets regularly and conducted a gap analysis in 2021.
-The result of this analysis informed the development of a DEI roadmap with the goal of realizing our vision in 2022 and beyond.
+In 2021, we formed a cross-functional Diversity, Equity, and Inclusion (DEI) task force of employee volunteers to conduct a gap analysis.
+The result of this analysis informed the development of a DEI roadmap and formal DEI Council comprised of employee volunteers with the goal of realizing our vision in 2023 and beyond.
 Our guiding principles of patient-focus, accountability, transparency, honesty and integrity, and stewardship, serve as our cultural pillars.
 Grounded in these guiding principles, we focus our company-wide efforts on creating a collaborative environment where our colleagues feel respected, valued, and can contribute to their fullest potential.